gempesaw/saucerest-perl/README.md

 # NAME

-WWW::Saucelabs - A perl client to the Saucelabs REST API (WIP)
+WWW::Saucelabs - An incomplete, wip perl client to the Saucelabs REST API

 # VERSION